 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

 I always dream of elaborate, rustic breakfasts at the campground – until I start making our camping menu.
-When the ingredient and kitchen gear list starts getting really long, I shift gears and end up with a menu from these simple and easy breakfasts for camping trips.
+When the ingredient and kitchen gear list starts getting really long, I shift gears and end up with a menu from these simple and easy camping breakfasts on our camping trips.

 - Easy Camping Breakfasts with Quick Clean Up